smit25/Paraphrase-Generation/README.md

 **Note** To apply lexical modification only, change the code in 'generate_paraphrase.py' and directly put the input sentence in the modifier object instances.

 ##### Examples
-Some examples of paraphrase generated during validation
+Some examples of paraphrase generated during validation.

 Original Sentence | Paraphrase Generated
 ---|---|